 "All Laser" LASIK along with Custom LASIK are advanced technologies that are additional enhancement to LASIK surgery.
 During an "all laser" LASIK , a femtosecond laser will create a corneal flap of a precise thickness and diameter with a lower suction level than a standard mechanical microkeratome.
 All-Laser LASIK is also referred to as bladeless LASIK since the procedure is performed without using a mechanical blade.

 There are several femtosecond lasers that have been approved by the FDA for bladeless LASIK.

-Other lasers used for bladeless LASIK like the Femto LDV laser made by Zimer, the Femtec laser made by 20/10 Perfect Vision AG, and the VisuMax laser, have since been approved for use in the United States by the FDA.
+The first FDA approved method for all laser LASIK was introduced by IntraLase™ in 2001.
+IntraLASIK uses the IntraLase™ laser to create the corneal flap after which your LASIK surgeon will use a different LASER to reshape your cornea to correct you vision.
+Other lasers used for bladeless LASIK like the Femto LDV laser made by Ziemer, the Femtec laser made by 20/10 Perfect Vision AG, and the VisuMax laser, have since been approved by the FDA for use in the United States.

-To use the All Laser Lasik video player, mouse over the video, then click on the arrow to begin playing the video.
+To view the "All Laser LASIK" video please click on the play button below to begin playing the video.

 The screening process and standards used by Trusted LASIK Surgeons™ can be found at: